Teaching Spell Checkers to Teach: Pedagogical Program Synthesis for Interactive Learning: Introduction

 Similar to the <Healthy> inquiry in Figure~\ref{fig:teaser}, the program may ask the learner, through a short interactive speech prompt, to explain how they arrived at a spelling like <reech>.
 If the learner responds that /i/ is often spelled -<ee> as in ``see'' or ``speech,'' the program can validate this reasoning and then, using simple visual widgets, introduce a contrast such as ``teach'' or ``teacher'' to highlight the <ea> pattern.
 It may also display the morphological family of reach (e.g., reaching, reachable, reached) or visualize its Old English root \textit{reccan}, showing how etymology preserves the <ea> spelling.
 By combining spoken dialogue with lightweight visual widgets, the system mirrors how SLPs use multiple modalities in practice, including talking through different student hypotheses while also drawing or writing on paper, thereby keeping the interaction brief but engaging.
 We evaluate \system through expert appraisal with SLPs to examine whether synthesized programs align with professional practice using 25 authentic misspellings drawn from ecologically valid contexts.
 We also conducted a preliminary user study with learners to assess the usability of rich interventions within everyday writing tools.

-Our key contributions include: (1) a Pedagogical Program Synthesis that represents SLP's instructional moves in a domain-specific language and assembles short, conditional programs from learner errors in real time, (2) \system, a spell-checker that embeds these synthesized programs into lightweight, interactive interfaces, and (3) an empirical evaluation with experts and learners demonstrating how \system aligns with professional practice and integrates into writing workflows.
+Our contributions include: (1) a Pedagogical Program Synthesis that represents SLP's instructional moves in a domain-specific language and assembles conditional programs from learner errors in real-time, (2) \system, a spell-checker that embeds the synthesized programs into lightweight, interactive interfaces, and (3) an empirical evaluation with experts and learners demonstrating how \system aligns with professional practice and integrates into writing workflows.